 |Location: 神奈川県横浜市中区新山下１丁目１４番１８号, Japan|

-Yokohama Joypolis was themed around a conceptual story involving a fictional professor, "Dr. Chrono", and the "B.U.R.P."
+Yokohama Joypolis was themed around a conceptual story involving a fictional professor, "Dr. Chrono", and his creation, the "B.U.R.P."
 (Basic Universal Reflector Prism), a device which, in its physical form, involved the escalators linking the floors of the centre together.
-"Dr Chrono" was first used for Osaka ATC Galbo and would go on to feature in the other two Galbo locations, though subsequent theme parks opened by Sega would abandon the concept.
+"Dr Chrono" was first used for Osaka ATC Galbo and would go on to feature in the other two Galbo locations.

 - Main article: Yokohama Joypolis/Magazine articles.